 Since extraneous details might disrupt the meaning of the image, we usually keep the art style very clean and simply, likewise we usually work in black and white to avoid any meaning associated with colours.
 However, we are capable of developing art to any required specification but higher levels of details (say photorealism or avatars with recognisable features of employees) will increase the cost per image.

 The more test contracts/documents we make in different styles and the more “rough” art we provide the easier and faster we will determine the exact style and format that suits your need.
 This does unfortunately increase the cost for illustrations.

 We work from the presumption that we will only make a few key pieces of art to illustrate the most important conflict points in the contract or the most difficult to visualize aspects of the contract in the early phase.
 We will use these and generic placeholder art to develop the storyboards and then proceed with rough draft art once you have chosen a visual and artistic style that you prefer.

-Each different storyboard supported with artwork costs approx. 500$
+Each different storyboard or version thereof costs approx. 500$

 Do you have legal representation?